Belal-Hassan/Autonomous_Aeroponic_Project/README.md

 </details>

 ## About The Project
-This project is an Autonomous Aeroponic controlled by an ESP32.
+This is an Autonomous Aeroponic controlled by an ESP32.
 It is made to be user-friendly and, therefore, connected to a mobile application that containes all the required growth conditions (temperature, lighting, and watering time) for any plant.
 The user could choose the plant either by using the camera or by selecting it manually from the list provided.
 When the user chooses the plant, the data of the plant (growth conditions) will be sent to the ESP32 through the firebase, and the ESP32 will start monitoring the growth conditions of the plant.
 In addition, the ESP32 will send the temperature and the led status to the mobile application through the firebase, providing